FoothillCSClub/holiday-hackathon/index.md

 **Who is this for?**

 Everyone!
-No prior knowledge of code is required - this event should be fun even if you’re not an experienced programmer.
-To participate in the event, you are only required to be interested in CS and learning more about that.
+The events should be fun even if you’re not an experienced programmer.
+To participate, you only need to be interested in learning cool new stuff!

+**How do I join?**

+The hackathon will be hosted on Discord, in the CS Club Server. [**Click here to join the Discord server**](https://discord.com/invite/graRNeE), and ask for the @hacker role!
+Feel free to email [info@foothillcs.club](mailto:info@foothillcs.club) for assistance.

 **How can I participate?**

-Attend talks and workshops, earn points, and submit a project for the hackathon!
+Attend talks and workshops, earn activity points, and build a project for the hackathon!
 Not everything is required though - you can choose the things you would like to do.

 **Do I have to attend everything?**

 Absolutely not!
-You can and should pick and choose the workshops that are interesting to you and attend those.
+You can pick and choose the talks, workshops, and activities that are interesting to you and attend those.

 **Do I have to submit a project?**

 No!
-If you’d only like to attend the workshops and events, that is fine too.
-We do recommend trying to build a project however, even if it’s something simple.
-Feel free to reach out to one of the mods for coming up with an idea!
+If you’d only like to attend the workshops and events, that's ok.
+We do recommend building a project, however, even if it’s something small or simple.
+Feel free to reach out to one of the @mods to come up with an idea!

-**I’m still not sure if I should join...**
+**I’m still not sure if I should join…**

 No worries!
-Reach out to one of the mods, like @Zachary or @Madhav, and have a chat with them to see what stuff you might enjoy at the event.
-Have fun, and feel free to drop by!
+Reach out to one of the @mods and have a chat with them to explore the things you may enjoy at the event.
+We're friendly, so don't hesitate at all.
+Have fun, and feel free to drop by anyways!